Jesper Olsen: Playing career

-He started his senior career for Næstved IF, and made his debut for the Danish national team in a July 1980 friendly match against the Soviet Union.
+Olsen began his senior career for Næstved IF, and made his debut for the Danish national team in a July 1980 friendly match against the Soviet Union.
 He had a trial with Arsenal FC in 1978–79, scoring a goal in a reserve team game.
 Ajax initially tried to sign Olsen in May 1980, but it was not until 1981 that he moved to the Netherlands.

 Ajax

 Olsen in November 1983 (Ajax-Roda JC 5–2).

 While playing for Ajax, Olsen became well known for his part in the infamous "passed penalty" routine he performed with Johan Cruyff.
 When Cruyff was awarded a penalty kick in a Dutch Eredivisie league match against Helmond Sport on 5 December 1982, with Ajax leading 1–0, Cruyff passed the ball sideways to Olsen, who returned it to Cruyff, with the Dutchman then slotting the ball past the bemused goalkeeper to make the score 2–0.
 It was allowed by the referee because the penalty is a direct free kick, so it can also be taken indirectly.

 During his stay with Ajax, Olsen earned the nickname De Vlo (The Flea) due to his posture and his ability to twist, turn and jump to avoid tackles.
 He was also called "The Untouchable".
 The Ajax coach in the 1981–82 season, Kurt Linder, regarded him the most surprisingly talented player in the young Ajax squad, both technically and tactically phenomenal.
 Frank Rijkaard, Gerald Vanenburg, Wim Kieft and captain Soren Lerby also played for Ajax then.

 Olsen won the 1981–82 Eredivisie championship in his first season at the club (117 goals for and 42 goals against).
 The next season, 1982–83, Ajax successfully defended the Eredivisie title, and also won the Dutch Cup to complete The Double, with also young players Jan Molby and Marco van Basten in the squad.
 In the 1983–84 season, Olsen was the best player in the match Ajax-Feyenoord (8-2!).
 Olsen scored twice in the qualification tournament for Euro 1984, including a last-minute equaliser in the 2–2 draw against England.
 He was selected to represent Denmark at the finals tournament, and played two games, including Denmark's semi-final against Spain.
 The game ended a draw, but even though Olsen scored in the penalty shootout, Denmark were eliminated when Preben Elkjær missed his shot.